thinkinglabs/thinkinglabs.github.io/_posts/2022-02-22-on-the-evilness-of-feature-branching-but-compliance.md

    [Dave Farley](https://twitter.com/davefarley77) repeatedly [reports Pair Programming is good enough as a code review](http://www.davefarley.net/?p=285) in highly regulated industries like finance, healthcare and gambling to demonstrate that the code has been reviewed and that there is some independent oversight/verification of changes.

-   It has the benefit of *building quality into* the product instead of "*inspecting quality in*" later after the fact.
+   It has the benefit of *building quality into* the product instead of "*attempting to inspect quality in*" later after the fact.

    But, what about traceability?
 How do we prove changes have been authored in pairs?